cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 are `sdk.Msg` types correspond to `handleUpdateClient`, `handleRecvPacket`, `handleAcknowledgementPacket`, `handleTimeoutPacket` of the routing module, respectively.

+An attacker can insert a failiing message before any of packet receiving message preventing the packet messages to be processed but keeping the sequence increased.
+If a transaction contains a packet receiving messages, any possibly failing messages should not be included in the transaction.

 The `ProofVerificationDecorator` will be inserted to the top level application.
 It should come right after the default sybil attack resistent layer from the